Friedrich Graf von Waldersee

+His grave at the Alter Friedhof in Potsdam.

 Friedrich Gustav Graf von Waldersee (born 21 July 1795 in Dessau, died 15 January 1864 in Potsdam) was a Prussian Lieutenant General and military author.

+Biography

-Friedrich Graf von Waldersee was a son of Franz Graf Waldersee, son of Leopold III, Duke of Anhalt-Dessau.
+Friedrich Graf von Waldersee was a son of Franz Graf Waldersee, illegitimate son of Leopold III, Duke of Anhalt-Dessau.
 His brother was Franz Heinrich Graf von Waldersee, his nephew Alfred von Waldersee.
 On 2 July 1823 he married Ottilie von Wedel (1803-1882) in Silligsdorf.
 The marriage produced the following children: